 Images can feel distressing.

-To release a distressing image using Logosynthesis, the Basic Procedure guides you to follow a precise, structured, repeatable technique.
-You start by identifying the image in your personal space.
-Then, you will use three specific sentences to shift the energy bound in the frozen sensory perception.
+To release a distressing image using Logosynthesis, the Logosynthesis Basic Procedure guides you to follow a precise, repeatable technique.
+You can either start by identifying the issue you wish to resolve.
+You then allow yourself to connect with the mental imagery in your personal space.
+Then, you will use three specific sentences to shift the energy bound in this frozen mental imagery.
 This shift will allow you to experience increased peace and calm, and to resolve triggers related to other past experiences.

-While Logosynthesis can be used on your own, it may be helpful to seek the support of a trained professional, especially if you have experienced traumas related to early childhood, repeated exposure, or loss.
+While Logosynthesis can be used on your own, it is helpful to seek the support of a trained professional, especially if you have experienced traumas related to early childhood, repeated exposure, or loss.
 The distress can be resolved in layers using Logosynthesis.

 Give it a try: